 Don’t believe me?

-Study after study after study has shown that communication and empathy degrade significantly when body language and tone are lost (for example, when moving from video-conferencing to phone, and from phone to text-based communication, respectively).
+Study after study has shown that communication and empathy degrade significantly when body language and tone are lost (for example, when moving from video-conferencing to phone, and from phone to text-based communication, respectively).
 And in a field where miscommunication and misunderstandings can result in days, weeks, or months of wasted work, it’s crucial that your team avoid the trap of doing the majority of team-level communication via text.

 Unfortunately, it can be incredibly easy to default to using text-based communication tools when working remotely, as it’s easier to jot off a quick Slack message than reaching out to request and follow through on a Google Hangout or a Slack/Zoom call.